 The centrepiece of the Melbourne Cup Carnival is undoubtedly the Melbourne Cup race itself, but there’s plenty more to get excited about throughout a huge week in the Australian horse racing calendar.
-Find out the biggest highlights from each day of Melbourne Cup Carnival, so you know what to look forward to and the best days to get hold of Melbourne Cup tickets.
+Find out the biggest highlights from each day of Melbourne Cup Carnival, so you know what to look forward to and the best days to get hold of tickets for the action.

 Victoria Derby Day